xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $freq{term}
 	frequency of a term

+$hash{HASH,TEXT}
+    unique ID for TEXT string using the hashing algorithm specified by HASH.
+    Currently, this command only supports MD5 hashing algorithm which can be used by specifying HASH as "md5" (without quotes).

 $highlight{TEXT,LIST[,OPEN[,CLOSE]]}
 	html escape string (<>&, etc) and highlight any terms from ``LIST`` that appear in ``TEXT`` by enclosing them in ``OPEN`` and ``CLOSE``.